Today I’m making a simple DIY oversized wood bead garland that’s so easy to make and perfect for styling open shelves.

 Then, I simply strung all the painted beads onto the twine!

-I tossed them up on the DIY farmhouse shelves (still a favorite of mine!) and they’re the perfect addition.
+I tossed them up on the DIY farmhouse shelves (still a favorite of mine!) alongside this chalkboard lettering sign.
+They’re the perfect addition.

 Wishing you a joyful day!